lindsayjaacks/Indian-Nutrient-Databank-INDB-/README.md

 2. Excel file called ‘units.xlsx’

 This contains information on unit conversions that were used for entering the amount of raw ingredients for each recipe.
 The amounts of the raw ingredients for each recipe were entered as grams, millilitres, tablespoons, teaspoons, or sprigs (the dataset mentioned in #4).
 In some cases, the amounts were entered as numbers such as one apple.
 In these cases, the information on ‘weights and equivalent measures of some food stuffs’ in both the ‘Basic Food Preparation, 4th Edition’ and ‘The Art of Science of Cooking, 5th Edition’ manuals were used to convert the amount of the food item to grams, tablespoons, and teaspoons.
 In some cases, the USDA food composition database is used to obtain the data for unit conversions.

+3. Excel file called ‘INDB.xlsx’

+This contains information on detailed nutritional data for 1,014 common recipes, with values presented per 100g and per serving size.

 There is 1 code file: